Diane Paulus: Career

 In 2018, Paulus directed the new musical Jagged Little Pill, based on the Grammy Award-winning 1995 album by Alanis Morissette.
 It incorporated selections from Morissette's catalogue and new material written for the show.
 Its creative team included Academy Award winner Diablo Cody, Tony Award Winner Tom Kitt, and Olivier Award winner Sidi Larbi Cherkaoui.
 Jagged Little Pill debuted at the American Repertory Theater in May 2018 and opened at the Broadhurst Theatre in December 2019.

 In 2020, Griffin Matthews spoke out on his racism-laden experience during the production of his musical Invisible Thread directed by Paulus at Second Stage in 2015, which ran the previous year at the A.R.T. under the title Witness Uganda.
 She responded with a statement published in The Boston Globe.

-On November 19, 2021, Paulus was hired by Spire Animation Studios to make her featue directorial debut Century Goddess from a screenplay by Bisha K. Ali and Starrah writing original songs.
+On November 19, 2021, Paulus was hired by Spire Animation Studios to make her feature directorial debut Century Goddess from a screenplay by Bisha K. Ali and Starrah writing original songs.

-Paulus will direct the West End production of Jagged Little Pill when it transfers to London in November 2022.
+Paulus directed the West End production of Jagged Little Pill when it transferred to London in November 2022.